Shiu-Ying Hu Student/Postdoctoral Exchange Award

 To be considered for an award, online applications should include the following:

-- 1 to 2-page research statement that describes your research project and how additional funding via the Hu Award would further your research aims.
+- Research statement.
+The statement should be 1 to 2-pages and describes your research project and how additional funding via the Hu Award would further your research aims.
 Applicants from the Republic of China should include how the living collection of the Arnold Arboretum will be utilized and the names of other collaborators (in addition to your advisor).
-Applicants from Harvard University should indicate where in China the research will be conducted and the names of other collaborators (in addition to your advisor);
+Applicants from Harvard University should indicate where in China the research will be conducted and the names of other collaborators (in addition to your advisor).
+References should be included but do not count as part of the page limit.

 Special Eligibility Requirements